changsublime/wellframe/README.md

 # Wellframe

-This API was implemented using Python 3.6 and Flask.
+This API was implemented using Python 3.6 and Flask-RESTful.
 If your machine does not have Flask installed, please install Flask using the line below.
 ```
 pip install flask-restful
 ```